Tag archive for: history

 Henry Coudane, Hubert Johanet, Michel Chammas

-The University of Medicine in Montpellier is the oldest university medical school in the world.
+The University of Medicine of Montpellier is the oldest medical school in the world.
 It celebrated its 800th anniversary on August 17, 2020.
-To mark the occasion, a series of events was planned throughout 2020.
-Due to the current health situation, these events have had to be postponed until 2021.
-The 800th anniversary will be marked by a number of events that will take place until the end of the year.
-Among them are five scientific or academic conferences, which will be held remotely or in person on the faculty's premises.
+To mark the occasion, a series of events was scheduled to take place throughout 2020.
+Due to the current health situation, these events had to be postponed until 2021.
+The 800th anniversary is being marked by numerous events that will take place through the end of the year.
+Among them, five scientific or academic conferences are being organized remotely or in person on the university campus.

 April 21–24, 2021

-This year, the French Society for the History of Science and Technology (SFHST) chose Montpellier to host its triennial conference and thus participate in events related to the 800th anniversary.
-Entirely digital, this conference brings together professors and high-level experts from all over Europe.
+This year, the French Society for the History of Science and Technology (SFHST) has chosen Montpellier to host its triennial conference and thus take part in the events marking the 800th anniversary.
+Held entirely online, this conference brings together professors and leading experts from across Europe.

-This event, aimed at the general public, will recount the epic stories of Montpellier's great contemporary doctors.
-It will take place in the historic building of the Montpellier Faculty of Medicine.
+This event, open to the general public, will tell the story of the great doctors from Montpellier in the modern world.
+It will take place in the historic building of the University of Montpellier.

 • Gui de Chauliac Symposium